with Jeremy Westcott

 Since then (and especially after this topic cropped up in several of my regular online mentoring groups) I have had conversations with others and I have heard many testimonies of people who have gone into the fire and preached the good news as Jesus did.
 After I shared this in the Vision Destiny 2017 series I had a number of emails from people thanking me for opening up the discussion as they had been afraid of sharing their experiences because of the reaction they knew it would cause (a reaction I have experienced for myself).

 This view of the fire as purification and a place from which people could be rescued is not some strange new doctrine.
 This was the position of many of the early Church Fathers and others across the church spectrum through the last 2000 years: Clement of Alexandria, St. Macrina, St Gregory Nyssen, St Isaac of Nineveh (and many other Fathers), and moderns including Fr.
 Sergei Bulgakov, St. Silouan the Athonite, Fr.
 Alexandre Turincev, Metropolitans Kallistos Ware and Hilarion Alfeyev.

 There are many accusations people throw at you if you start talking like this.
 You will be called a heretic, and a Universalist (I am neither).
 I do not believe that all roads lead to God.
 I am not even a Christian Universalist because I do not believe that it is guaranteed.
 I believe that Jesus gives people the choice.
-I like what the article Hell in a hand basket says about hopeful inclusivism: “We cannot presume that all will be saved or that even one will be damned.
-Rather, we put our hope in the final victory and verdict of Jesus Christ.”
-But I do not accept any of these labels – as soon as you accept a label you
+I like what Brad Jerzak’s article Permit me to hope says about hopeful inclusivism: “We cannot presume that all will be saved or that even one will be damned.
+Rather, we put our hope in the final victory and verdict of Jesus Christ…” But I do not accept any of these labels – as soon as you accept a label,

-- immediately narrow your options to the views espoused by those who carry that label.
+- you immediately narrow your options to the views espoused by those who carry that label.

-- are assumed by others to believe everything they think that an [insert label here] believes.
+- you are assumed by others to believe everything they think that an [insert label here] believes.

 Objections and accusations